rusticlion/Manastorm/manastorm_codebase_dump.md

         -- Update effect timer
         effect.timer = effect.timer + dt
         effect.progress = math.min(effect.timer / effect.duration, 1.0)

+        -- Update target position if tracking offsets and we have a target entity if effect.trackTargetOffsets and effect.targetEntity then
+            -- Include wizard offsets in target position local targetWizard = effect.targetEntity
+            if targetWizard and targetWizard.x and targetWizard.y then local xOffset = targetWizard.currentXOffset or 0
+                local yOffset = targetWizard.currentYOffset or 0

+                -- Update the effect's target position to follow the wizard effect.targetX = targetWizard.x + xOffset
+                effect.targetY = targetWizard.y + yOffset
+            end
+        end

         -- Update effect based on type
         if effect.type == Constants.AttackType.PROJECTILE then